-DNA Manipulations- Restriction enzyme digestions, ligations, transformations, and DNA electrophoresis were performed as described (35).
-The oligonucleotide primers used for DNA sequencing and PCR gene manufactured amplification were bv Invitrogen.
-Purification of plasmids, PCR products, and restriction fragments was performed with the QIAprep, QIAquick, and QIAEX II kits, respectively, according to the manufacturer's instructions (Oiagen).
+DNA Manipulations-Restriction enzyme digestions, ligations, transformations, and DNA electrophoresis were performed as described (35).
+The oligonucleotide primers used for DNA sequencing and PCR gene amplification were manufactured by Invitrogen.
+Purification of plasmids, PCR products, and restriction fragments was performed with the QIAprep, QIAquick, and QIAEX II kits, respectively, according to the manufacturer's instructions (Qiagen).
 Genomic DNA was purified using the Easy-DNA kit (Invitrogen).
-DNA sequencing was performed at the ACGT Corp. sequencing facility (Toronto.
-Ontario.
-Canada).
+DNA sequencing was performed at the ACGT Corp. sequencing facility (Toronto, Canada).